 Your computer is equipped with the performance selector switch for changing the performance mode without restarting the computer.
-With this switch, you can choose one out of three performance modes: two distinct modes that use a specific video controller and another mode that automatically selects an optimum one between the two.
+You can select either of the performance modes: STAMINA mode for lower power consumption or SPEED mode for faster performance.

 While any software application that prevents your computer from changing the performance mode is in use, selecting another mode with the performance selector switch may not change the performance mode.
 In such a case, close the application.
 The selected mode will automatically be activated.
 Changing the performance mode without closing the application may cause loss of unsaved data.